britezlmaria/britezlmaria/README.md

 🎓 I'm currently studying **Computer Engineering** and **Information Systems**.

-🧠 I’m passionate about learning and building things with code.
 🌐 I enjoy web development, scripting, and backend logic.
 📚 Always improving my skills and exploring new technologies.